firedrakeproject/firedrake/docs/source/solving-interface.rst

 methods.
 By default, the solve call will use GMRES using an incomplete LU factorisation to precondition the problem.
 To change the Krylov method used in solving the problem, we set the ``'ksp_type'`` option.
-For example, if we want to solve a Helmholtz equation, we know the operator is symmetric positive definite, and therefore can choose the conjugate gradient method, rather than GMRES.
+For example, if we want to solve a modified Helmholtz equation, we know the operator is symmetric positive definite, and therefore can choose the conjugate gradient method, rather than GMRES.

 .. code-block:: python